March 2023 HBC President’s Letter

 The meeting will be held at Mt.
 Olivet Lutheran Church in Plymouth located at 12235 Old Rockford Road.

-We will enjoy a potluck dinner that will include dishes courtesy of us all.
+all.
 Bring an entrée or salad or appetizer and/or accompaniment to share with the group.

 The Club will provide flatware, beverages, pre-dinner munchies and cake.
 Cake will be served so there is no need to bring dessert items.